Analysis | Understanding the Breakthrough in Nuclear Fusion Energy and the Challenges Ahead

-Researchers are poised to announce a key breakthrough in nuclear fusion, an elusive technology that advocates have long said holds the promise of cheap, abundant carbon-free power.
+Researchers have announced a key breakthrough in nuclear fusion, an elusive technology that advocates have long said holds the promise of cheap, abundant carbon-free power.
 Fusion has the potential to transform the global energy landscape, but there’s still a huge gap between this milestone and developing an actual power plant.

 Triggering a fusion reaction is an extremely complicated process requiring enormous amounts of energy.
-Scientists at the US Department of Energy’s Lawrence Livermore National Laboratory near San Francisco are expected to announce that their fusion test had a net energy gain — that is, it produced more power than it consumed.
+Scientists at the US Department of Energy’s Lawrence Livermore National Laboratory near San Francisco announced Dec.
+13 that their fusion test had a net energy gain — that is, it produced more power than it consumed.
 Scientists have been trying to achieve this for decades.
 The breakthrough creates the possibility of a system that would have enough energy to sustain a fusion reaction plus produce excess power that could be tapped and sold.
 It demonstrates that fusion technology could eventually be used to generate electricity on a commercial scale.

 2. How is fusion different from nuclear fission?